sthagen/bloom42-chacha12-blake3/README.md

 | `alloc` | ✓ | Enables the `encrypt` / `decrypt` APIs that allocate memory. |
 | `zeroize` | ✓ | Enables [`zeroize`](https://crates.io/crates/zeroize) to erase sensitive secrets from memory. |

+## ChaCha12-BLAKE3

+The old version, ChaCha12-BLAKE3 is available on the `chacha12-blake3` branch but won't receive any further update.

 ## License